Heroji: Milutin Petrović

 In 1987 Petrović directed his first work, the TV film Telefonomanija (Telephonemania).
-In 1988 he directed the TV adaptation of the rock opera Kreatori i kreature (Creators and Creatures), written by Vladimir Milačić and starring Yugoslav musicians Snezana Jandrlić, Dejan Cukić, Massimo Savić, Zana Nimani, Bora Đorđević, Amila Sulejmanović and Goran Čavajda "Čavke".
+In 1988 he directed the TV adaptation of the rock opera Kreatori i kreature (Creators and Creatures), written by Vladimir Milačić and starring Yugoslav musicians Snežana Jandrlić, Dejan Cukić, Massimo Savić, Zana Nimani, Bora Đorđević, Amila Sulejmanović and Goran Čavajda "Čavke".
 In 1989 he directed the TV show Dome, slatki dome (Home Sweet Home).

 At the beginning of the 1990s he directed the TV show on pop culture Popovanje (Popping).
 In 1992 he directed the hit musical Trinidad, played in Bitef Theatre and based on Robert Mitchum's album Calypso – Is like So….
 The musical featured songs from the album with Serbian language lyrics, performed live during the play by Trinidad Trip Band, consisting of former Heroji member Miša Savić, percussionist Papa Nik and the members of the band Plejboj.
 The musical starred Ivana Mihić, Branislav "Bane" Vidaković and Slobodan "Boda" Ninković.
 The songs from the musical were released on the 1994 album The Trinidad, the recording of which featured Miša Savić and the members of the band Vera Kvark.
 In 1994 Petrović with Trinidad Trip Band performed on an unplugged concert held in Belgrade's Sava Centar.
 The recording of the songs "Kiza rock" and "Ona hoće mambo" ("She Wants Mambo"), the latter featuring actress Branka Katić on vocals, were released on the various artists live album Bez struje (Unplugged).
 The same album features a recording of Đurić performing "Zgromiću te ja".

 Petrović directed seven feature films: Land of Truth, Love & Freedom (2000), South by Southeast (2005), the children's film Agi and Emma (2007), the documentary film Novo je da sam bila zlostavljana (What's New Is that I Was Molested, 2010), The Loop (2015), the documentary film I Pledge (2020) and Bad Blood (2021).
 He directed three TV series: Plaško Habrović uzvraća udarac (Scaredy Brave Strikes Back, 2016), the teen series Nebojša Čelik šou!
 (Nebojša Čelik Show!, 2019) and Bad Blood (2021).
 He acted in his films Land of Truth, Love & Freedom and South by Southeast and in his series Bad Blood, as well as in the films Dudes (2001), State (2013) and Humidity (2016).
 For Land of Truth, Love & Freedom he co-wrote the music with Miša Savić.